jvican/jvican.github.io/posts/integrate-bloop-with-bazel-and-pants.md

 around 400-500ms, meaning developers feel instant feedback from the build tool.

-And Bloop will guarantee compilation requests from Bazel and Pants will:
+And Bloop guarantees compilation requests from Bazel and Pants will:

 * Trigger a full compile per build target (same output for same input)
 * Never conflict with other client actions